drpetersonfernandes/SimpleLauncher/home.md

 * Total Number of Systems
 * Total Number of Emulators
 * Total Number of Games
-* Total Number of Cover Images
+* Total Number of Matched Images
 * Application Folder
 * Disk Size of all Games
+* Per-system statistics on game and image counts.

 ## Additional Features:
+- **New System Selection Screen:** A visual and intuitive screen to select your gaming platform when the application starts or no system is currently chosen.
+- **Revamped Navigation Panel:** Quick access buttons on the left side of the Main Window for core actions:
+    - Restart UI: Resets the main view to the system selection screen.
+    - Global Search: Opens the global game search window.
+    - Favorites: Opens the favorites window.
+    - Play History: Opens the play history window.
+    - Edit System (Expert Mode): Opens the system configuration window.
+    - Toggle View Mode: Switches between Grid View and List View.
+    - Toggle Aspect Ratio: Cycles through different aspect ratios for game buttons in Grid View.
+    - Zoom In / Zoom Out: Adjusts the size of game thumbnails in Grid View.
+- **Switchable View Modes:** Choose how you want to browse your games:
+    - **Grid View:** Displays game cover images as interactive buttons.
+    - **List View:** Presents games in a sortable table with details like filename, MAME description, file size, times played, and total playtime.
+- **Enhanced Zooming (Grid View):** Easily resize game cover thumbnails using the navigation panel buttons or by holding `Ctrl` and using the mouse wheel.
+- **File Size Display:** The List View, Favorites Window, Global Search Window, and Play History Window now show game file sizes.
-- **Edit Systems Menu:** Easily edit, add, or delete a system.
+- **Edit Systems Menu:** Easily edit, add, or delete a system using Easy Mode or Expert Mode.
-- **Automatic Installation of Most Emulators:** We offer the automatic installation of emulators that do not require BIOS or copyrighted files to function.
+- **Automatic Installation of Most Emulators:** Easy Mode can automatically download and set up emulators and their cores for many systems.
-- **Search Engine:** Users can easily search for games within the frontend.
+- **Search Engine:** Users can easily search for games within the frontend (per-system search in Main Window, and a Global Search).
-- **Track Emulator Usage:** Track the playtime for each system.
-- **Track Game Playtime:** Monitor which game was played and for how long.
-- **Favorites:** Users can mark games as favorites.
-- **Right-Click Context Menu:** Users can load the cover image, title snapshot, gameplay snapshot, manual, walkthrough, cabinet, flyer, or PCB of the selected game.
+- **Fuzzy Image Matching:** Helps find cover images even if their filenames don't perfectly match the ROM names.
+This feature can be enabled/disabled and its sensitivity adjusted in the Options menu.
+- **Single Instance Enforcement:** Ensures only one instance of Simple Launcher runs at a time, preventing potential conflicts.
 - **Edit Links Menu:** Customize the video and info search engines used within the UI.
-- **Control Button Size and Aspect Ratio:** Conveniently adjust the size and aspect ratio of the generated buttons in the UI.
+- **Control Button Size and Aspect Ratio:** Conveniently adjust the size and aspect ratio of the generated game buttons in the Grid View via the Options menu or navigation panel.
 - **Automatic Update:** The application features an automatic update mechanism.
-- **GamePad Support:** Simple Launcher supports Xbox and PlayStation gamepads.
+- **GamePad Support:** Simple Launcher supports Xbox and PlayStation gamepads for UI navigation.
+Deadzone can be configured.
+- **Multilingual Support:** The application is translated into 17 languages.

 ## Related Utilities:
 - **[MAME Utility](https://github.com/drpetersonfernandes/MAMEUtility):** A utility for managing the MAME full driver information in XML format available on the [MAME](https://www.mamedev.org/release.html) website.
 It can generate multiple simplified (and smaller) XML subsets and also copy ROMs and image files based on the created XML.
 - **[FindRomCover](https://github.com/drpetersonfernandes/FindRomCover):** An application that supports the organization of your cover image collection.
 It attempts to match the filename of image files with the ROM filenames.
 Users can choose the similarity algorithm to compare filenames.

 ## Technical Details:
-Simple Launcher is developed in C# using Windows Presentation Foundation (WPF) and Microsoft .NET Core 9 Framework.<br>
+Simple Launcher is developed in C# using Windows Presentation Foundation (WPF) and Microsoft .NET 9 Framework.<br>
 This program is Windows-only and has been tested on Windows 11.

 ## Support the Project: